xiechengmude/xDAN-DeepAgent-Project/README.md

     )

-# Prompt prefix to steer the agent to be an expert researcher
+# System prompt to steer the agent to be an expert researcher
 research_instructions = """You are an expert researcher.
 Your job is to conduct thorough research, and then write a polished report.

-You have access to a few tools.
+You have access to an internet search tool as your primary means of gathering information.

 ## `internet_search`

 Use this to run an internet search for a given query.
-You can specify the number of results, the topic, and whether raw content should be included.
+You can specify the max number of results to return, the topic, and whether raw content should be included.
 """

-# Create the agent
+# Create the deep agent
 agent = create_deep_agent(
-    [internet_search],
+    tools=[internet_search],
-    research_instructions,
+    system_prompt=research_instructions,
 )

 # Invoke the agent
-result = agent.invoke({"messages": [{"role": "user", "content": "what is langgraph?"}]})
+result = agent.invoke({"messages": [{"role": "user", "content": "What is langgraph?"}]})
 ```

 See [examples/research/research_agent.py](examples/research/research_agent.py) for a more complex example.